 The museum's programmatic objectives are flexible enough to encourage the creation of projects tailored to students' interests and needs, while also allowing for a challenging experience and effective results that may be measured by standards of traditional scholarship.
-Included are opportunities to develop and engage in oral history projects, state history, military history, and local and cultural history.
+Included are opportunities to develop and engage in veteran oral history projects, state history, military history, and local and cultural history.
 Under the supervision of the curatorial staff, there is also the opportunity to engage in curriculum development projects.

-Collections Management Internship
+Collection Management Internship

 The museum's permanent collection and archives offer scholars interested in military history excellent opportunities for research and professional development.
 Internship projects are matched to the museum's needs and priorities and the intern's interest and schedule.
 Under the supervision of Assistant Curator Joseph Bilby, interns participate fully as collection staff members and are responsible for conducting research, assisting with correspondence, inventorying specific objects, collection care, cataloguing, and participating in the design and installation of exhibits.